 An WSJ/NORC poll taken in June of 2022 showed that 58% of Ukrainians polled thought that the U.S. bears a great deal or some responsibility for the war.
 They knew what the U.S. did.

 As Dennis Kucinich said, the U.S. government used "the good, courageous people of Ukraine as pawns in a vicious and deadly geo-political chess game which began well before the illegal Russian invasion.
 And it is now planning to do for the people of Taiwan what it has done for the people of Ukraine, portraying China as the aggressor while surrounding China with about 200 military bases."
+Indeed, the 354 page RAND report Extending Russia: Competing from Advantageous Ground uses a chess board to illustrate the geopolitical competition with Russia and recommends arming Ukraine to over-extend Russia.

-'Now or Never': The Immediate Origins of Putin's Preventative War on Ukraine in the Journal of Military and Strategic Studies outlines the reasons for Russia's invasions, as expressed by Vladimir Putin: NATO expansion and the threat Russians felt that posed to their security.
+'Now or Never': The Immediate Origins of Putin's Preventative War on Ukraine in the Journal of Military and Strategic Studies outlines the reasons for Russia's invasion, as expressed by Vladimir Putin: NATO expansion and the threat Russians felt that posed to their security.
 It reports increased attacks by Ukrainian troops against separatists in the Donbas right before the invasion.

 For copious detail about U.S. provocations see How the U.S. provoked Russia in Ukraine: A Compendium.

-Moreover, the U.S. occupies one third of the sovereign nation of Syria, via its proxy army, the Syrian Defense Forces.
+Likewise, U.S. troops remain in Iraq, despite the opposition of the Iraqi government.
 So, it's quite hypocritical for the U.S. to reject a ceasefire which allows Russia to occupy Russian-speaking areas of Ukraine which voted overwhelmingly for closer ties with Russia.

-These facts and opinions do not justify Russia's invasion, but they certainly give the lie to statements by President Biden and others that the invasion was "unprovoked."
+These facts and opinions do not justify Russia's brutal invasion, but they certainly give the lie to statements by President Biden and others that the invasion was "unprovoked."
 Even the Russian occupation of Crimea in 2014 was provoked: it occurred after, and partially in response to, the U.S.-backed overthrow of the pro-Russian government of Ukraine.

 And the facts expose amazing hyprocrisy.
-The U.S. launched numerous unjustified wars and proxy wars; surrounded Russia and China with pro-US allies and military bases (about 800 worldwide); exited multiple arms treaties; and increased military spending to about $1 trillion a year despite $33 trillion in debt and dire domestic needs.
+The U.S. launched numerous unjustified wars and proxy wars; surrounded Russia and China with pro-US allies and military bases (about 800 worldwide); exited multiple arms treaties; and increased military spending to about $1 trillion a year despite $34 trillion in debt and dire domestic needs.
 Yet we accuse Russia and China of being the aggressors.

 Both sides can be at fault in a conflict.
 The U.S. too has blood on its hands.